Yogesh7920/Pascal-VOC/README.md

   The models are available in cache/models
 - While loading the model make sure to have compile arg false and compile it after loading as a custom loss function is used.

+### General Instructions
+- Create a shortcut of the cache directory to your drive.
+- For task-1, `cd` into the cache directory in the ipynb file.
+- For task-2 and task-3, change the appropriate `%_path` variables in the notebook to point to the right locations.

 #### Manual method - Downloading and organising data.
 - If you want to download the uncompressed data directly (which can be huge), use this [link](https://drive.google.com/drive/folders/1w-Kg6hr93Ov3OyGK2bctxAg9axfhpIKj?usp=sharing), skip to the next step otherwise.
 (Recommended)